menschlabs-challenges/coding-challenge-template/README.md

 # Mensch Labs Coding Challenge

 Welcome to the Mensch Labs Coding Challenge Setup Guide!
-At the end of this guide you will have deployed a real-world Facebook Messenger Bot that you (and others) can start talking to and experimenting with.
+At the end of this guide you will have deployed a real-world Facebook Messenger Bot that you can start talking to and experimenting with.
 You'll also be ready to complete the Mensch Labs Coding Challenge!

+While the choice of languages and frameworks that you use for the challenge is up to you, we decided to make it easier to get started by providing a skeleton app that demonstrates how to build a simple Python web app that responds to incoming requests and interfaces with Facebook's Messenger API.
 This skeleton repository contains some example code, which demonstrates the following:

 * How to render HTML pages using the [Flask](http://flask.pocoo.org/) framework.
 * How to create database models, populate them with data, and query them using